 Setting up the avenues through which people can raise questions, concerns, and complaints is a necessary step in gaining "acceptance" and "commitment."
 Therefore:

 It is your job to identify whether people are complaining for the sake of complaining or whether they have valid concerns, that if addressed appropriately can strengthen the change process.

 You can view people's resistance as a problem and treat it coercively, which will probably add more resistance.
 Or you can see it as a signal that people need more information or better treatment.

 If you have already considered a concern that is being raised, then an appropriate response could be 'Thanks for your input, we have considered it and here's what we found...
 We are going ahead with the announced change."

-All jobs and people in an organization are important, but when managing change in the workplace, some are more important than others (just like the pigs in Orwell's Animal Farm!).
+All jobs and people in an organization are essential, but when managing change in the workplace, some are more important than others (just like the pigs in Orwell's Animal Farm!).

-As you begin a change initiative, map out the level of involvement and commitment each of the major stakeholders need to have in the change process.
-You then use different communication processes and strategies for these different stakeholders.
+As you begin a change initiative, map out the level of involvement and commitment each of the major stakeholders needs to have in the change process.
+You then use different communication processes and strategies for these various stakeholders.

 There are three levels at which people are involved in change: